danielkong/parsekit/res/minimath.md

 ![ParserGenApp](http://parsekit.com/github/parsergen.png)

 Click the **Generate** button and notice that a [MiniMathParser.h](https://github.com/itod/ParseKitMiniMathExample/blob/master/MiniMath/MiniMathParser.h) [MiniMathParser.m](https://github.com/itod/ParseKitMiniMathExample/blob/master/MiniMath/MiniMathParser.m) file have been created, and appear on your Desktop.
-You'll need to drag this source code into your app's Xcode project.
+Normally, you'd need to drag these source code files into your app's Xcode project, but in the case of *MiniMath*, I've included the files already (cooking show style!).

 ![Produced Files](http://parsekit.com/github/files.png)

 ### Run the MiniMath Example iOS App

-Now switch to the **MiniMath** target.
-This target is an example iOS app with an **input** textfield, **calc** button and a **result** textfield:
+Back in Xcode, switch to the **MiniMath** target.
+This target is an example iOS app with an **input** textfield, **Calc** button and a **result** textfield:

 ![MiniMathApp](http://parsekit.com/github/app_empty.png)